-Before joining Shook, she served as an appellate law clerk to the Hon.
+Before joining Shook, Liz served as an appellate law clerk to the Hon.
 Gregory A. Phillips, Judge for the U.S. Court of Appeals for the Tenth Circuit; the Hon.
 William W. Hood, III, Associate Justice for the Colorado Supreme Court; and the Hon.
 John R. Webb, Judge for the Colorado Court of Appeals.
 She also was a staff attorney for the U.S. District Court for the District of Wyoming.

-In addition, Liz is a former staff attorney and pro bono coordinator for Equal Justice Wyoming, an independent division of the Wyoming Supreme Court, where she expanded pro bono programs to serve low-income individuals across the state, helped to launch Wyoming Free Legal Answers, an online platform with functions similar to a walk-in legal advice clinic, and supported research and policy initiatives of the Wyoming Access to Justice Commission.
+In addition, Liz is a former staff attorney and pro bono coordinator for Equal Justice Wyoming, an independent division of the Wyoming Supreme Court, where she expanded pro bono programs to serve low-income individuals across the state; helped to launch Wyoming Free Legal Answers, an online platform with functions similar to a walk-in legal advice clinic; and supported research and policy initiatives of the Wyoming Access to Justice Commission.

 Liz received her J.D. from the University of Denver Sturm College of Law, with a certificate in environmental and natural resources law.
-During law school, she completed internships with the U.S. Department of Justice, the U.S. Department of the Interior, and the U.S. Environmental Protection Agency (EPA).
-She also was a law clerk for the Native American Rights Fund in Alaska, and served as a legislative fellow for Colorado Senator Mike Johnston.
+During law school, she completed internships with the U.S. Department of Justice, the U.S. Department of the Interior and EPA.
+She also was a law clerk for the Native American Rights Fund in Alaska and served as a legislative fellow for Colorado Sen. Mike Johnston.

 Liz remains actively involved in her community.
 She serves on the Alumni Council of the University of Denver Sturm College of Law, the board of directors of the Wyoming Outdoor Council, and the Executive Council of the Denver Bar Association—Young Lawyers Division.
 She also has volunteered for more than a decade with the Colorado High School Cycling League to support youth mountain biking.